CityofToronto/bdit_data-sources/volumes/short_term_counting_program/traffic_archive/readme.md

 ![Entity Relationship Diagram of some traffic count tables](countinfomics.png)
 ![Entity Relationship Diagram of some traffic count tables](flow_tables_relationship.png)

-[`exploring relationships.ipynb`](exploring relationships.ipynb) is a jupyter notebook exploring relationships between the various tables.
+- [`exploring relationships.ipynb`](exploring relationships.ipynb) is a jupyter notebook exploring relationships between the various tables.
 This has surely been superseded by deeper dives performed by the MOVE team.

-[`cal_dictionary.md`](cal_dictionary.md) is a data dictionary for `TRAFFIC.CAL`
+- [`cal_dictionary.md`](cal_dictionary.md) is a data dictionary for `TRAFFIC.CAL`
+- [`sql/`] contains a sql dump for the entire legacy schema and some exploratory queries.

-## Old documentation
+## Old Documentation

 ### Core Tables